straup/privatesquare/README.md

 _Note: Offline checkins used to be part of privatesquare prior to version "2" but were removed because it never seemed to work very well and HTML5's offline cache is still a giant pool of pain and confusion._

+## Configuring fancy stuff - (Foursquare) OAuth2 token swapping

+This allows a user to login in and update an mismatched OAuth2 token that comes back from foursquare by using the token to lookup a user via the Foursquare API and to then check for a corresponding local user by the email address (included in the foursquare response).
+If a match is found then the OAuth2 token associated with the local user (and foursquare_user) will be updated.
+You might want to do this if you need to migrate your privatesquare instance from one domain to another and you need to create a new Foursquare application.
+Use with caution.

+	$GLOBALS['cfg']['enable_feature_oauth_token_swap'] = 1;

 ## Configuring fancy stuff - sending check-ins to Little Printer